Main Canadian opposition party picks new leader to challenge PM Trudeau

 He joined the Royal Canadian Air Force at 18, working as a helicopter navigator before transferring to the Canadian Forces reserves.
 He then trained and practiced as a lawyer.

-Reporting by Steve Scherer; Editing by Robert Birsel, Clarence Fernandez and Paul Simao
+Additional reporting by Kelsey Johnson in Ottawa; Editing by Robert Birsel, Clarence Fernandez, Paul Simao and Andrea Ricci